Year-Over-Year Increase Of 13% For The DGI10 And TR7

 Below are two tables showing where these investments have gone after 15 months.

-As can be seen from the above, at the end of the quarter I sold shares of VOO, VTV, VIOO, and VBR.
-I also used about $160 of leftover cash, to bring it closer to being fully invested, which is the goal of the total return portfolio.
+As can be seen from the above, at the end of the quarter, I sold shares of VOO, VTV, VIOO, and VBR.
+I also used about $160 of leftover cash to bring it closer to being fully invested, which is the goal of the total return portfolio.

 Summary

 An interesting fact that is coming to light in the second year of existence for these portfolios is that their returns ebb and flow as to which portfolio is doing better at any one time.
-As you can see from the results, last year the TR7 did much better than the DGI10, however this year just the opposite seems to be materializing.
+As you can see from the results, last year, the TR7 did much better than the DGI10; however, this year just the opposite seems to be materializing.
 This is what I would expect due to the fact that the DGI10 is highly concentrated in just one kind of stock - 10 dividend growth stocks, most of which have a higher dividend yield than the general market.

-Unlike some income portfolios which rely totally on the corporate board actions of companies to continue their dividends, these two RMD rule based portfolios have their income defined for the full year from the previous year end totals and that will not change during the year.
-For these portfolios the total income I will receive in 2017 is $4432.55, plus $4745.54, which will be $9178.09 or $2294.52 withdrawn per quarter.
+Unlike some income portfolios which rely totally on the corporate board actions of companies to continue their dividends, these two RMD rule based portfolios have their income defined for the full year from the previous year-end totals and that will not change during the year.
+For these portfolios, the total income I will receive in 2017 is $4,432.55, plus $4,745.54, which will be $9,178.09, or $2,294.52 withdrawn per quarter.
 Not a large amount by most retiree standards, but everyone's income is different and it is a 13% increase over last year.
-I am sure I will have no problem in spending the extra $1075 of income which I will receive this year, less of course about 15% for taxes.
+I am sure I will have no problem in spending the extra $1,075 of income which I will receive this year, less of course about 15% for taxes.
 This RMD method of withdrawal is also a natural defense against portfolio failure as it naturally decreases withdrawals after a down market and increases them in a good market.

 Conclusion

 What this journey offers is a comparison of a concentrated dividend growth portfolio earning greater than 4% income to an ETF portfolio with a similar value slant to it.
-As time goes forward my hope is that you can compare and contrast these two portfolios and take away what is appropriate for your own situation.
+As time goes forward, my hope is that you can compare and contrast these two portfolios and take away what is appropriate for your own situation.

-Once again as I pointed out in the article, I certainly would not want to imply that someone who wants to do DGI for retirement do it with 10 stocks invested in 100% of their retirement savings.
+Once again, as I pointed out in the article, I certainly would not want to imply that someone who wants to do DGI for retirement do it with 10 stocks invested in 100% of their retirement savings.
 As I have mentioned many times, I have one bucket or account that produces consistent checks to pay the bills that don't get paid from other sources, such as pensions or pension-like sources.
 A second bucket sits in a different account accumulating value with reinvested dividends from mutual funds, ETFs, and a couple of stocks.

 This study is only as good as the data presented from the sources mentioned in the article, my own calculations, and my ability to apply them.
 While I have checked results multiple times, I make no further claims and apologize to all if I have mis-represented any of the facts or made any calculation errors.